cositools/cosi-setup/README.md

 #### Debian

-The one-line install should work.
-Latest tested version is 12.
+The one-line install should work for version 13 and later.
+Version 12 and earlier are no longer supported and the setup will stop with an error.

 #### Other Linux systems

-No other systems have been been tested yet or are supported.
-Especially avoid any cutting edge rolling releases such as Arch (it sometimes compiles there, sometimes not), Gentoo, etc.
+Arch and Manjaro are part of the automated container tests, but as cutting edge rolling releases they might break at any moment in time.
+Alpine is not supported due to an incompatibility between ROOT and Alpine.
+No other systems have been tested or are supported.

 ### macOS